SustechJoy/liberxue.github.io/about.md

 [Design and Implementation of Intelligent Service Ring Supported by BDS and GIS, Computer Technology and Development, 2019](http://www.xactad.org//oa/darticle.aspx?type=view&id=202001036)

 ## Project

+[On going] Space: A general scaffold for cloud service.

 CheetahVIS: A Visual Analytical System for Massive Urban Bus Data (VLDB 2020).